-In flush-to-zero mode, results that are tiny before rounding, as described in the IEEE 754 standard, are flushed to a positive zero, and the UFC flag, FPSCR[3], is set.
+In flush-to-zero mode, results that are tiny before rounding, as described in the IEEE 754 standard, are flushed to a positive zero, and the UFC flag, FPSCR[3], is set to 1.
 Support code is not involved.
-See Part C of the ARM Architecture Reference Manual for information on flush-to-zero mode.
+For more information on flush-to-zero mode see the ARM Architecture Reference Manual.

 When the VFP11 coprocessor is not in flush-to-zero mode, any operation with a risk of producing a tiny result bounces to support code.
 If the operation does not produce a tiny result, it returns the computed result, and the UFC flag, FPSCR[3], is not set.
-The IXC flag, FPSCR[4], is set if the operation is inexact.
-If the operation produces a tiny result, the result is a subnormal or zero value, and the UFC flag, FPSCR[3], is set.
-See Underflow exception on page 5-20 for more information on underflow handling.
+The IXC flag, FPSCR[4], is set to 1 if the operation is inexact.
+If the operation produces a tiny result, the result is a subnormal or zero value, and the UFC flag, FPSCR[3], is set to 1.
+See Underflow exception on page 5-21 for more information on underflow handling.

-Exceptions are taken in the VFP11 coprocessor in an imprecise manner.
+The VFP11 coprocessor takes exceptions in an imprecise manner.
 When exception processing begins, the states of the ARM1136 processor and the VFP11 coprocessor might not be the same as when the exception occurred.
 Exceptional instructions cause the VFP11 coprocessor to enter the exceptional state, and the next VFP11 instruction triggers exception processing.
-After the issue of the exceptional instructions and before exception processing begins, non-VFP11 instructions and some VFP11 instructions can be executed and retired.
-Any source registers involved in the exceptional instruction are preserved, and the destination register is not overwritten on entry to the support code.
-If the detected exception enable bit is not set, the support code returns to the program flow at the point of the trigger instruction after processing the exception.
-If the detected exception enable bit is set, and a user trap handler is installed, the support code passes control to the user trap handler.
+After the issue of the exceptional instruction and before exception processing begins, non-VFP11 instructions and some VFP11 instructions can be executed and retired.
+The coprocessor preserves any source registers involved in the exceptional instruction, and the destination register is not overwritten on entry to the support code.
+If the detected exception enable bit is not set to 1, the support code returns to the program flow at the point of the trigger instruction after processing the exception.
+If the detected exception enable bit is set to 1, and a user trap handler is installed, the support code passes control to the user trap handler.
 If the exception is overflow or underflow, the intermediate result specified by the IEEE 754 standard is made available to the user trap handler.